 The Aaronic Blessing found in Bamidbar (Num) 6:22-27 is the most famous blessing in the Torah (Bible):

-“Thus you shall bless the people of Israel: you shall say to them, Adonai bless you and keep you; Adonai make his face to shine upon you and be gracious to you; Adonai lift up his countenance upon you and give you Shalom (peace)” (Numbers 6:23b-26).
+“Thus you shall bless the people of Israel: you shall say to them, Adonai bless you and keep you; Adonai makes his face to shine upon you and be gracious to you; Adonai lifts up his countenance upon you and give you Shalom (peace)” (Numbers 6:23b-26).

-YHWH commanded Aaron and his sons to pronounce this blessing, because He wanted to bless His children.
-We call it the Aaronic Blessing, the Jews have different name for it: Bircas Kohanim (Priestly Blessing).
+YHWH commanded Aaron and his sons to pronounce this blessing because He wanted to bless His children.
+We call it the Aaronic Blessing, the Jews have a different name for it: Bircas Kohanim (Priestly Blessing).
 It is clear that in this blessing that is Elohim (God) who does the blessing.
-This blessing express the thought that we own all to Adonay who shields his people from all harm and grants them all things necessary for their welfare.
+This blessing expresses the thought that we own all to Adonay who shields his people from all harm and grants them all things necessary for their welfare.

-This blessing includes prosperity, children, security, land, happiness and health; the Lord is the source of all these things.
-When we enjoy health or succeed the grace of the Almighty is the powerful source of it.
-The Aaronic Blessing is not a magical spell, it is prayer from Elohin to us, to reminde us that nothing is possible without Him.
+This blessing includes prosperity, children, security, land, happiness, and health; the Lord is the source of all these things.
+When we enjoy health or succeed the grace of the Almighty is the power source of it.
+The Aaronic Blessing is not a magical spell, it is a prayer from Elohim to us, to remind us that nothing is possible without Him.

-The Rav or Rabbi will lift up his hand or hands and pronounce the blessing over the Kehilah (congregation) at the end of the services.
+The Rav or Rabbi will lift up his hand or hands and pronounce the blessing over the Kehillah (congregation) at the end of the services.
 It derives from the:

 Tephilim (Psal) 134: 2 “Lift up your hands to the holy place and bless Adonai!”

-We should remember that YHWH is doing the blessing and not the one speaking it, so the the Rav or Rabbi are, by this means, transmitting His will.
+We should remember that YHWH is doing the blessing and not the one speaking it, so the Rav or Rabbi is, by this means, transmitting His will.